The mid-semester evaluation

 An easy way for instructors to gather feedback about a course at mid-semester is a 'stop-start-continue' evaluation.
 This brief qualitative questionnaire asks students three straightforward questions:

-In answering this question, students have a space to suggest the kinds of teaching/teaching activities that best facilitate learning for them.
+In answering this question, students have a space to suggest the kinds of teaching and teaching activities that best facilitate learning for them.
 For instance, they might offer something like: 'She should start using more examples to illustrate the theory' or 'It would help me if the instructor made more connections between the lecture and the work that we do in our labs'.

 A stop-start-continue survey is a 'dipstick' evaluation for instructors; it gives them a quick overview of the students' experience of the course and its teaching.
 Since the evaluation is administered partway through the term, instructors can choose to adapt some of their practices while the course is still in progress (in contrast to the Student Course Opinion Questionnaires).